 - Serves on the Pre-College Program Steering Committee

-- Maintains and updates program handbooks
+- Assists in maintaining and updating program handbooks

 - Performs other related duties as assigned.